Marking the end of life with dignity and respect

 Each year in November the Church remembers the dead and we will send you a letter inviting you to a special service of remembrance at which the names of all those who have died in the past year and over the preceding years are read out in Church.
 You don’t have to attend: we will pray anyway, but it can be a help to know that your loved one is still remembered and your loss is not unrecognised.

-If you would like to know more about funeral services please do not hesitate to contact us.
+If you would like to know more about funeral services please click here.